1jour1vin

 Food and wine pairings

-Enjoy with a nice cut of red meat, small game, mature cheeses...
+Enjoy it with a nice cut of red meat, small game, aged cheeses...

 Bettane & Desseauve

-Rated estate (2019 guide) 3 stars (High-quality production, serving as a benchmark in its sector)
+Rated estate (2019 guide): 3 stars (High-quality production, setting the standard in its sector)

 About the estate:

-This 8.5-hectare vineyard, now owned by Bernard Decoster's family, has continued to improve throughout the decade, reaching a level never seen before.
-La Commanderie, another family vineyard, produces a more supple and immediately appealing wine.
-These Côte wines need time to develop their finesse.
+This 8.5-hectare vineyard, now owned by Bernard Decoster’s family, has continued to improve over the past decade, reaching a level never seen before.
+La Commanderie, another family-owned vineyard, produces a wine that is more supple and immediately appealing.
+These coastal wines need time to fully reveal their finesse.

 Guide Hachette des vins